madeindjs/music-metadata-search/README.md

   -V, --version                    output the version number -q, --query [genre]              Search the term everywhere (in album, artist, title, genre) -w, --where [where]              SQL WHERE expression
-                                   You can filters on columns: album, artist, title, genre, year, mtime
+                                   You can filters on columns: album, artist, title, genre, year, mtime, bpm, bitrate, duration
-                                   Example: `genre LIKE "%Rock%"` -g, --genre [genre]              Genre of the track`LIKE` operator It's an alias of: `--where 'genre LIKE "%Electro%"'` -a, --artist [artist]            Artist of the track`LIKE` operator It's an alias of: `--where 'artist LIKE "%Daft%"'` -b, --album [album]              Album of the track`LIKE` operator It's an alias of: `--where 'album LIKE "%Discovery%"'` -y, --year [year]                Year of the track using `=` operator It's an alias of: `--where 'year = 2001'` -t, --title [title]              Title of the track to search using `LIKE` operator It's an alias of: `--where 'title LIKE "%Verdis%"'` -l, --limit [limit]              Limit the number of tracks returned -s, --sort [order]               SQL ORDER BY expression You can order on columns: album, artist, title, genre, year, mtime.
+                                   Example: `genre LIKE "%Rock%" AND duration between 60 AND 120` -g, --genre [genre]              Filter by genre of the track using `LIKE` operator It's an alias of: `--where 'genre LIKE "%Electro%"'` -a, --artist [artist]            Filter by artist of the track using `LIKE` operator It's an alias of: `--where 'artist LIKE "%Daft%"'` -b, --album [album]              Filter by album of the track using `LIKE` operator It's an alias of: `--where 'album LIKE "%Discovery%"'` -y, --year [year]                Filter by year of the track If a single value is provided, it will filter by `=`, you can also give a range like `1..10 to filter using `BETWEEN` operator
+  -t, --title [title]              Title of the track to search using `LIKE` operator
+                                   It's an alias of: `--where 'title LIKE "%Verdis%"'` -d,--duration [duration]         Filter by duration of the track (in seconds) If a single value is provided, it will filter by `=`, you can also give a range like `1..10 to filter using `BETWEEN` operator
+  --bpm [bpm]                      Filter by BPM of the track
+                                   If a single value is provided, it will filter by `=`, you can also give a range like `1..10 to filter using `BETWEEN` operator
+  --bitrate [bitrate]              Filter by bitrate of the track (in bits/seconds)
+                                   If a single value is provided, it will filter by `=`, you can also give a range like `1..10 to filter using `BETWEEN` operator
+  -l, --limit [limit]              Limit the number of tracks returned -s, --sort [order]               SQL ORDER BY expression
+                                   You can order on columns: album, artist, title, genre, year, mtime, bpm, bitrate, duration.
                                    Example: `genre DESC`
   -f, --format [format]            Output format (choices: "txt", "json", "m3u", default: "txt") --ext [ext...]
 Extensions of Audio files to scan (default: [".mp3",".flac",".m4a",".ogg",".aac"])